28msec/zorba/README.txt

   https://sourceforge.net/tracker/?group_id=226244&atid=1067586

-  o If you want to participate in actively developing Zorba or support Zorba, please write a mail to: zorba@zorba-xquery.org
+  o If you want to participate in actively developing Zorba or support Zorba, please write a mail to: zorba-coders@lists.inf.ethz.ch.